The Class Experience

 The third term extends the first two terms with a more themes in a global context.
 The complexity of leading organizations across national boundaries is apparent in all our discussions.
 Our courses become increasingly Cross-Enterprise in focus and even more integrated with one another.
 The third term culminates with a dynamic module focusing on topical issues.

-You can talk about entrepreneurship and innovation in the classroom, or read about it in a case.
+You can talk about entrepreneurship and sustainability in the classroom, or read about it in a case.
 But when you go to Silicon Valley – one of the most important centres of innovation anywhere on the planet – that’s when you find out what it really means to be on the cutting edge of business.
-Ivey EMBA participants have the option to travel to Silicon Valley to meet entrepreneurs and executives and learn about idea generation, start-ups, rapid growth, multi-round financing, initial public offers, and ways to manage talent during explosive growth, all part of the day-to-day business environment in Silicon Valley.
+Ivey EMBA participants have the option to travel to Silicon Valley to meet entrepreneurs and executives and learn about value creation, value capture, disruptive innovation, and sustainability strategies to attain and sustain a competitive advantage as more stringent demands are placed on the role of business in society.

-Ivey EMBA participants have the option to participate in the IPADE Executive MBA International Week consisting of a group of executives and business leaders from Executive MBA programs from North and South America and Europe gathering to share experiences and knowledge, enrich management practices, and discover new business models to help people lift themselves out of poverty and create wealth in a sustainable way.
+Ivey Executive MBA participants and alumni have the option to participate in the IPADE Executive MBA International Week in Mexico City consisting of a group of executives and business leaders from Executive MBA programs from North and South America and Europe gathering to share experiences and knowledge, enrich management practices, and discover new business models to help people lift themselves out of poverty and create wealth in a sustainable way.
 This is a great opportunity to develop a network of global contacts and to continue to learn about a topic that impacts all areas of businesses.
 The week includes cultural and social events as well as site visits to Mexican companies.